Welcome to today's edition of the Rush 24-7 podcast.

 Ted Cruz has said much the same thing.

-Um there are American campus kids out there tweeting that this is all our fault.
+There are American campus kids out there tweeting that this is all our fault.

-And make no mistake, Obama, before all this is over, and what this press conference today was about was laying the groundwork for blaming George W. Bush for all this.
+And make no mistake, Obama, before all this is over, and what this press conference today was about, was laying the groundwork for blaming George W. Bush for all this.

-I mean, it's a Democrat's go-to.
+I mean, it's a Democrats' go-to.

-It's an election year and an election season, and by but if Obama can get away with it, he's going to lay all this off on Bush by saying we wouldn't even be there if Bush hadn't taken us there.
+And if Obama can get away with it, he's going to lay all this off on Bush by saying we wouldn't even be there if Bush hadn't taken us there.

-There wouldn't be an ISIL.
+There wouldn't be an ISIL ISIL.

 There wouldn't be an ISIL ISIS if it weren't for Bush.